isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

-Given `def:+-suc`, we would now like to show the *commutativity* of addition, which is the idea that the idea of the arguments don't matter.
+Given `def:+-suc`, we would now like to show the *commutativity* of addition, which is the idea that the order of the arguments don't matter.
 Symbolically, the commutativity property of addition is written as:

 $$